World Economic Herald: Shutdown

 The newspaper was shut down amidst the political turmoil of the 1989 Tiananmen Square protests and massacre.
-Former regime chief Jiang Zemin is thought to have played a significant role in the action.
+Jiang Zemin, who was the Party Secretary of Shanghai at the time, is thought to have played a significant role in the action.
 A "reorganization group" was installed to oversee the paper's closure while the chief-editor Qin Benli was ousted.

 The newspaper's editorial board responded with a statement of "Our Attitudes and Demands," on May 1, 1989.
-They characterized the decisions made by the Shanghai Party Committee as "conspicuously unjust" which "damaged the image of the party and the state."
-The editorial board charged that the Shanghai Party Committee with "disregarded the facts and dealt with the problem in an oversimplified and crude way."
+They characterized the decisions made by the Shanghai Municipal Committee of the Chinese Communist Party as "conspicuously unjust" which "damaged the image of the party and the state."
+The editorial board charged that the committee with "disregarded the facts and dealt with the problem in an oversimplified and crude way."
 The board demanded that the suspension of Comrade Qin Benli be annulled and that the matter should be handled "strictly" according to the law and the "fundamental rights of the news agencies."